 – CSI-ResourcePeriodicityAndOffset

-The IE CSI-ResourcePeriodicityAndOffset is used to configure a periodicity and a corresponding offset for periodic and semi-persistent CSI resources, and for periodic and semi-persistent reporting on PUCCH. both, the periodicity and the offset are given in number of slots.
+The IE CSI-ResourcePeriodicityAndOffset is used to configure a periodicity and a corresponding offset for periodic and semi-persistent CSI resources, and for periodic and semi-persistent reporting on PUCCH.
+Both the periodicity and the offset are given in number of slots.
 The periodicity value slots4 corresponds to 4 slots, value slots5 corresponds to 5 slots, and so on.

 CSI-ResourcePeriodicityAndOffset information element